 2: Follow submission guidelines and don’t be clever

 Agents usually have their submission guidelines listed on their websites.
 Follow them to the letter.
 They’re there for a reason.
 Being clever, such as sending the agent a luxurious gift box with your submission inside, rather than sending it electronically as requested, rarely pays off.
-Agents want to see that you can collaborate with them, and if the first thing you do is go against their guidelines, that doesn’t signal good collaboration.
+Agents want to see that you can collaborate with them, and if the first thing you do is go against their guidelines, that doesn’t look good.
 A gift box is a lovely thought, but it may lead to guilt on the agent’s part if they want to send you a rejection, or worse, they may not respond because they feel bad that you’ve wasted your money.

 3: You can do multiple submissions – but keep it to a minimum